rdbende/Sun-Valley-messageboxes/README.md

-# Sun-Valley-messageboxes
+# Sun Valley messageboxes

-Not really a tkinter project, I'll use this in [tukaan](https://github.com/tukaan/tukaan/)
+Not a Tkinter project, I'll use this in [Tukaan](https://github.com/tukaan/tukaan).
+Some people requested to share the code, so here it is.

 ![image](show_info.png)
 ![image](ask_allow_block.png)